bartificer/programming-by-stealth/docs/pbs31.md

 As we mentioned before, originally, forms were designed to be submitted to a server for processing – when a submit button is pushed, all the data in the form is encoded and sent to the URL specified by the `action` attribute.
 Today, many forms are never submitted anywhere, but instead are processed on the client-side using JavaScript.
 This is what we’ll be doing in this series, at least for the short to medium term.

 When forms are submitted, the data the form represents is encoded as name-value pairs.
-That means that all the various types of form input – checkboxes, radio buttons, dropdowns, text fields, etc. – must produce name-value pairs.
+That means that all the various types of form input – checkboxes, radio buttons, drop-downs, text fields, etc. – must produce name-value pairs.

 There are multiple different mechanisms for submitting form data to a server, but one of them (GET) involves adding the encoded data to the end of the URL, using the `?` character to mark the start of the form data, the `=` character to separate the names from the values within each name-value pair, and the `&` character to separate the name-value pairs from each other.
 You may well recognise this description.
 You’ve probably seen many thousands of URLs with form data encoded into them in your life!
 An example is in the URL for Allison’s Amazon affiliate link: `https://www.amazon.com/?tag=httppodfeecom-20`.